RangerMauve/hyper-sdk/README.md

   - `wsProxy **Browser**: 'wss://hyperswarm.mauve.moe' **BROWSER**`: The Websocket proxy used for [hyperswarm-proxy-ws](https://github.com/RangerMauve/hyperswarm-proxy-ws)
 - `opts.driveOpts`: This lets you configure the behavior of [Hyperdrive](https://github.com/mafintosh/hyperdrive) instances
   - `sparse: true`: Whether the history should be loaded on the fly instead of replicating the full history
-  - `persist: true`: Whether the data should be persisted to storage.
-Set to false to create in-memory archives
 - `opts.coreOpts`: This lets you configure the behavior of [Hypercore](https://github.com/mafintosh/hypercore) instances
   - `sparse: true`: Whether the history should be loaded on the fly instead of replicating the full history
-  - `persist: true`: Whether the data should be persisted to storage.
-Set to false to create in-memory feeds
   - `extensions`: The set of extension message types to use with this feed when replicating.
   - `valueEncoding: 'json' | 'utf-8' | 'binary'`: The encoding to use for the data stored in the hypercore.
 Use JSON to store / retrieve objects.
 - `opts.dnsOpts`: Configure the [dat dns](https://github.com/datprotocol/dat-dns) resolution module.
 You probably shouldn't mess with this.